Kaavan: Relocation to Cambodia

 On 17 July 2020, Free the Wild announced that the Pakistan government had ruled that FTW had their consent to relocate Kaavan to Lek's sanctuary in Cambodia—"A place we have personally visited and vetted and are delighted for Kaavan to call home".
-From September to November 2020, veterinarian Amir Khalil from the animal welfare organisation Four Paws, with the support of journalist and businessman Eric Margolis, Cher, and Dr Frank Goeritz from the Leibniz Institute for Zoo and Wildlife Research (IZW), examined and approved Kaavan for relocation to the Cambodia Wildlife Sanctuary.
+From September to November 2020, veterinarian Amir Khalil from the animal welfare organisation Four Paws, with the support of journalist and businessman Eric Margolis, Cher, and veterinarian Frank Goeritz from the Leibniz Institute for Zoo and Wildlife Research, examined and approved Kaavan for relocation to the Cambodia Wildlife Sanctuary.

 Cher arrived in Pakistan to bid farewell to Kaavan and a ceremony was also organized at the Islamabad Zoo, which was attended by officials, activists, and members of the public.
 The President of Pakistan, Arif Alvi, and First Lady Samina Alvi, along with various ministers and delegates, also bid the elephant farewell.
 The move was completed on 30 November 2020.

 In July 2021, the sanctuary completed construction of a "jungle home" with a pool, and Kaavan was introduced into the spacious new area.